TeknooSoftware/states/README.md

 Evolutions in 3.x versions
 --------------------------

+From the version 3.2, the internal api has been redesigned to
+* Following #East programming rules.
+* Remove all public "getter" able to return the internal state of the object.
+* Clean dead code and simplify the behavior of the library.
+* Method are binded and executed by states managing object instead of object itself, but result is injected into the object.
+* This behavior allows developers to execute several implementations for a called method (but only one result must be injected).
+* Import from the extension teknoo/states-life-cyclable all automated feature.
+This implementation follows also the #east programming.
+* teknoo/states-life-cyclable is deprecated and not compatible with this library since 3.2.

+From the version 3.1, this library provide base implementation for doctrine from teknoo/statesBundle.
+* teknoo/statesBundle is deprecated and not compatible with this library since 3.1.

 From the version 3.0, this library has been redesigned to
 * States's method are now builders of closure : They must return a closure, bindable with \Closure::call().